itsTyrion/AntiDiscordGenAI/README.md

 Therefore, I made this: A basic bot to automatically delete the messages and, optionally, warn/timeout/kick/ban people using them.
 Written in Go to become more familiar with it.

+### Important!
+This bot is pointless if "Use External Apps" is not allowed.
+The permission only controls whether an external app can *respond visible to everyone* or just the user that called it.  ("👁 this is only visible to you")
+If it's not visible, this bot can't see it.

 ## Option 1:

 Use the hosted bot, [**add here**](https://discord.com/oauth2/authorize?client_id=1366214068532285541&permissions=1374389544966&integration_type=0&scope=bot).